stevearrants/stevearrants.github.io/_posts/2026-02-10-virtual-interviews.md

 You will face tough questions.
 How you handle them matters more than knowing every answer instantly.
 They're looking for knowledge, but also probing for how you solve problems.

 * **The Technical Stumper:** If they ask a highly technical question you don't know the answer to, do not bluff.
 A technical writer's job isn't to know everything; it's to know how to *find* out everything.
 * **The Pivot:** "That’s a great question.
 I haven't worked with that specific framework in a while.
-In a real-world scenario, my first step would be to consult the engineering wiki, and then set up 15 minutes with the lead SME to verify my understanding before I documented it."
+In a real-world scenario, my first step would be to consult the engineering wiki, and then set up 15 minutes with the lead SME to verify my understanding before I document it."

-> I was asked *"How would you handle a situation where a chosen Hugo theme is no longer maintained, but it relies on an older version of Hugo or specific, non-standard layout structures that conflict with a newer, preferred theme?"* and I was gobsmacked.
+> I was asked "How would you handle a situation where a chosen Hugo theme is no longer maintained, but it relies on an older version of Hugo or specific, non-standard layout structures that conflict with a newer, preferred theme?"
+I was gobsmacked.
 I felt everything around me crumbling.
 I managed to squeak out an answer that wasn't about what to do with Hugo, but how to attack the problem — how to qualify it, find resources, and come up with a plan.
 I didn't get the job, but the interviewers liked my answer.

 * **The "Difficult SME" Question:** You will be asked about a time you dealt with a difficult stakeholder.
 Never blame the SME.
 Frame the challenge as a communication barrier that *you* took responsibility for solving through persistence, changing communication tactics, or building rapport.